SonyMobile/kubernetes-bootstrap/README.md

 As an example, to create a 'lab' cluster for individual experimentation the `ENVIRONMENT` parameter may be overridden when calling `make`:

 ```
-$ make deploy-bootstrap ENVIRONMENT=lab
+$ make deploy-prereqs ENVIRONMENT=lab
 ```

-or, simply run `make deploy-bootstrap` if you have overridden `ENVIRONMENT` in the `environments.mk` file.
+or, simply run `make deploy-prereqs` if you have overridden `ENVIRONMENT` in the `environments.mk` file.
 Alternatively, if [direnv](https://direnv.net/) is installed as below.

 ```
 $ cat .envrc